 A road map to recovery options for those struggling with addiction

-By Lori Fiester, Clinical Director for the Center for Recovering Families at The Council on Recovery
+By Lori Fiester, Clinical Director for The Council on Recovery

 While the Council on Recovery is a known place to start when looking for help with alcohol or drug abuse, the average person who struggles with substance use issues does not know what is involved in treatment, much less recovery.
 It does not simply begin with the desire to do things differently…

 Many people begin with decreasing their use of the identified substance, or stop completely.
 While some can be successful with either measure, most who have abused substances for a long period of time have withdrawal symptoms.
 Those who have heavily used or have a genetic predisposition need more assistance.
 Millions of people have a crossed the doorway to 12-step meetings, have a sponsor and have worked the steps and been successful.
 And then there are those who need more support.